As residents, you can help the recycling system work well by putting the right things in the recycle cart and keeping the wrong things out.

-Including soft drink, juice, laundry and dishwasher detergent bottles made with rigid, not crinkly or flexible plastic.
-Plastic water bottles must go into your trash cart.
+Including soft drink, juice, laundry and dishwasher detergent bottles made with hard, rigid (not crinkly or flexible) plastic.
+Thin, crinkly or flexible plastic water bottles must go into your trash cart.

 Including ads and other paper inserts.
 Do not include rubber bands or plastic bags.

 Flatten cardboard boxes and cut up any boxes larger than three feet in any direction.
 Do not include plastic or wax-coated cardboard or pizza boxes.

 Including all colors of scrap paper and envelopes (windows & labels okay) and post cards.

 Including tissue paper, craft paper, paper without shiny or glitter coating.